How To Hack WordPress In 2020

 Doing the above (along with other hacking defensive techniques listed below), will negate this “admin WordPress hack” referred to in this post

 Kali Linux Is Your Friend

 The hacking tools required for this hack are WPScan and a solid Linux installation (Operating System).
 Whilst Kali Linux does not need to be the Linux platform it is preferred simply because it ships with all the necessary tools to perform this WordPress hack.

-Other tools which could be used for to Brute Force WordPress would be THC Hydra, Tamper Data and Burp Suite.
+Other tools that could be used for Brute Force WordPress would be THC Hydra, Tamper Data and Burp Suite.
 There are a ton of other tools that you can use but essentially those just mentioned can be considered as being the most popular hacking tools for this task.